-First found in the island of Malta where Giovanni Navarro was found.
+The surname Navarino was first found in the island of Malta where Giovanni Navarro was found.
 From this family, Ugolino and Andrea Navarro attained government over the island of Gozzo and in 1453 Andrea became Lord of the feudal

 Early North American immigration records have revealed a number of people bearing the name Navarino or a variant listed above:

-Navarino Settlers in the United States in the 19th Century
+Navarino Settlers in United States in the 19th Century

-Navarino Settlers in the United States in the 20th Century
+Navarino Settlers in United States in the 20th Century